 Combating the Winter Blues

 As the seasons change, so do our moods.
 Seasonal Affective Disorder (aka the “Winter Blues”) tends to strike most people around the change from autumn to winter, and with it comes issues with sleep, concentration, and energy.
 These problems affect not only one’s home life, but also can have a significant impact on one’s job.
 How can you ensure both the health of your employees and your bottom line during this time of the year?
-Here are some helpful tips to keep in mind:
+Here are some helpful tips to keep in mind that may help your employees deal with seasonal changes:

 - Encourage Employees to Stay Active.
 Exercise has been proven to be an effective way to boost one’s mood thanks to the endorphins released during physical activity.
 But when it’s cold outside, it can be hard to be motivated to get outside and move.
 Here are a few easy ways to stay active inside the office:• Work Standing Up: Find reasons to get up and standing instead of sitting in your chair all day.
 Stand and move while on phone calls.
 Instead of relying on instant messaging or Slack, walk over to a co-worker’s desk to ask a question.
 Try using a standing desk.• Take Breaks for Fitness: Refresh yourself with a quick walk around the office.
 Take the stairs instead of the elevator.
 Stand and stretch out every 30 to 45 minutes.• Utilize Your Lunch Break: Dedicate a few minutes of your lunch to some easy exercise.
 Lift some hand weights.
 Do some jumping jacks.